 The purchase price exceeded the estimated fair value of the net assets acquired by approximately \$2.0 million which was recorded as Goodwill.
 Goodwill represents the difference between the total purchase price for the net assets purchased from EGEN and the aggregate fair values of tangible and intangible assets acquired, less liabilities assumed.
 Goodwill is reviewed for impairment at least annually as of our third quarter ended September 30 or sooner if we believe indicators of impairment exist.
-Such indicators could include, but are not limited to (1) a significant adverse change in legal factors or in business climate, (2) unanticipated competition, or (3) an adverse action or assessment by a regulator.
-We first assessed qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount, including goodwill.
-If we conclude that it is more likely than not that the fair value of a reporting unit is less than its carrying amount, we will conduct a two-step quantitative goodwill impairment test.
 As of September 30, 2015, after our assessment of the totality of the events that could impair Goodwill, it is the Company's conclusion "it is not more likely than not" that the Goodwill is impaired.
 Therefore, the Company is not required to conduct a two-step quantitative goodwill impairment test.
-No events have occurred as of March 31, 2016 that would affect the Company's conclusion as of the September 30, 2015 assessment date.
+No events have occurred as of June 30, 2016 that would affect the Company's conclusion as of the September 30, 2015 assessment date.